briankoser/avid/README.md

 - [x] Rankings players team logos
 - [x] Roster column: number of position selected in draft (eg 3rd RB overall)
 - [x] Keep draft rounds scrolled to bottom as picks are made
-- [ ] Display position max
+- [x] Option to hide already drafted players from rankings
 - [ ] Display player team in autofill
+- [ ] Use flex to extend width of pick grids
 - [ ] Default to user's roster
-- [ ] Use flex to extend width of pick grids
-- [ ] Option to hide already drafted players from rankings

 - [ ] Position tiers
 - [ ] Instead of static draft order, show next X picks (where X is number of teams) to make snake draft order easier to follow